Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

      id("org.jetbrains.kotlinx.kover") version "0.7.6"
 }
 ```
-After applying Kover Gradle plugin, during the running tests, the classes are modified (instrumented) when loaded into the JVM which may lead to some performance degradation, or affect concurrent tests.
-In order to learn more about instrumentation, and it's configuring, please refer to the [corresponded section](#instrumentation).

 For more information about application of the plugin, refer to the [relevant section](#apply-kover-gradle-plugin-in-project)

+After applying Kover Gradle plugin, the classes are modified (instrumented) when loaded into the JVM during local unit test runs,
+so number of line hits can be counted.
+This may impact your testing experience.
+At the moment, the connected tests are not being instrumented.

+To learn more about instrumentation, it's configuring, and solutions for typical problems, please refer to the [corresponded section](#instrumentation).

 #### Using Android Build Variants
 In the Android Gradle Plugin, the module is divided into different **build variants** (flavor + build type), which may have different source sets and tests.